 - Applications will be completed in HDFS 389 and must be complete the semester prior to field experience placements.

 - Once the application has been completed in HDFS 389, you will set up a meeting with the field experience coordinator prior to placement to discuss career goals and the best option for your field experience placement.
-To set-up your field experience prior to placement please contact Nancy or Candace.
+To set-up your field experience prior to placement please contact Candace.

 - Background checks must be completed prior to placement.
 Your field experience coordinator will provide further information on this requirement.

 - Students enroll in credits of HDFS 496: Field Experience during the semester you are in your placement.
 You will need permission from the Field experience coordinator to register for HDFS 496.

 Please download the PDF of the field experience application, save it, and then fill it out.

 Below is a list of sites that we currently use for field experience.
 This list is not exhaustive, but you can get an idea of existing sites that you may be interested in applying to for your field experience.
 Additionally, field experience can be done anywhere in the world; however, we place more responsibility on you to research field experience sites outside the Fargo-Moorhead area.
 Field experience coordinators will assist you and must approve your site.

 Site: AARP North Dakota

 Field experience placement is in Bismarck.
 The intern will attend legislative hearings; gather information on selected legislation, and other issues of AARP.

 Responsibilities: Co-facilitate a monthly early onset support group, visit other programs, write press releases and newsletter articles, answer Help Line and make follow up calls.